Privacy and Cookies Policy

 - Owners of Fralenuvole.art who provide design and/or support services;

 - Our web hosting technology suppliers who provide the physical server infrastructures that our website operates on.
-We ensure that our servers in use for the European users reside physically in the EU, and that no data is transferred to data centres outside the EU.
+Our servers in use for the European users reside physically in the EU, and no data is transferred to data centres outside the EU.

 In all cases where our 3rd party service provider has an establishment outside of the European Economic Area (EEA), we ensure adequate protection of personal data via the accepted EU Model Contract Clauses or EU-US Privacy Shield framework.